 Great Glen Hostel

-Nestled between mountains and lochs 20 miles north of Fort William and 10 miles south of Loch Ness, the Great Glen Hostel is your ideal base.
-Perfect for touring the Highlands, bagging Munros or paddling rivers and lochs, it is only a short walk to the Great Glen Way.
+Located between mountains and lochs 20 miles north of Fort William and 10 miles south of Loch Ness, the Great Glen Hostel is your ideal base.
+Perfect for touring the Highlands, bagging Munros or paddling rivers and loch.
+It’s only a short walk to the Great Glen Way.
 The hostel provides comfortable, well appointed accommodation in twin, family and dormitory rooms and has a store where you can buy your essentials.More details

 Àite Cruinnichidh, 15 miles northeast of Fort William, occupies a unique sheltered spot adjacent to the Monessie Gorge where you can explore remote glens, mountain passes and lochs.
 There are numerous walks easily accessible from the hostel and seven magnificent canoeing rivers within 20 miles.More details

 A multi-award winning 4* hostel with a range of rooms to meet all needs and budgets in the bustling village of Fort Augustus on the banks of Loch Ness.
 Your perfect base to explore the Loch Ness area and an ideal stop off on the Great Glen Way.
 Surrounded by stunning mountain scenery and set in wooded grounds the hostel boasts 24 hour self-catering facilitates, excellent home-made cheap meal options, a rustic bar, free WiFi, bike hire and ample car parking.More details